docker/docs/install_upgrade_spec.md

     * Bind to port 2376 so this becomes the "default" way to talk to this node
 15. Verify we can see the swarm manager we just deployed
     * if not warn user firewall settings may need to be opened for port XXX (moot in baremetal case)
-16. Deploy DB with host volume mount for data directory
+16. Deploy DB with named volume data directory
 17. Deploy Orca server
     * Linked to DB, pointed at consul external port
     * Bind 80/443, use random ports if unavailable